The CMC Travel Procedures are in accordance with the CMC Travel Policy dated June 23, 1993 and approved by the Executive Committee of the Board.

 8.0 Internal Guidelines for Approvals

 Claim must be signed by the claimant confirming the expenses were incurred on CMC business and approved by the person responsible for the project plus the Treasurer.
-Internal staff must receive pre-approval for travel include this approval with the claim.
+Internal staff must receive pre-approval for travel and include this approval with the claim.

 8.2 A person may not authorize payment to him/herself.
 Where the claimant is the person primarily responsible for the project, the approval must come from the next higher level in the organization.